olssonks/baecon/docs/source/guides/contribution_guide.rst

       the password. *Note* This password is not your typicall login one, but instead a github access token.
 See this page for information on how to create a token:
       `personal access tokens <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens>`_
+    * If you get this error ``Permission to <repo name> denied to codexxxyyyy`` on Windows, open the `Credential Manager <https://stackoverflow.com/a/40907049>`_ and remove anything associated with "git".
+Currently unsure about the solution for Mac and Linux, but this thread may help `stackoverflow <https://stackoverflow.com/questions/5335197>`_.

 Making Commits
 ==============